intellihr/analytics-assessment/README.md

 - As a player, I need to be able to see how many points I have earned throughout the game.
 - As a player, I need to be able to replay a game with the same initial hand as a new game if I desire.
 - As a player, I need to be informed when I run out of letters in my hand.
-- As a player, at the end of a game, I need to be able to know what the optimal outcome of the game* is.
+- As a player, at the end of a game, I need to be able to know what the optimal outcome of the game* is. (*BONUS QUESTION* :trophy: )

 *: The optimal outcome of a game is a way to arrange and play the letters in a hand which results in the highest possible points of the game in total.
 For example, given a new game with an initial hand of "a r e t i i n", a player plays "tin" and "air" sequentially, earning 18 points in total at the end, but the optimal solution is playing "inertia", which the player could instead earn 99 points in total, and there is no other ways to get higher points in total.